shdown/luastatus/barlibs/dwm/README.md

 `cb` return value
 ===
-A string or nil.
-Nil is equivalent to an empty string.
+A string, an array (that is, a table with numeric keys) of strings (all non-empty elements of which are joined by the separator), or nil.
+Nil or an empty table is equivalent to an empty string.

 Options
 ===